gmc-code/PC-Python/docs/python_files/json_files.rst

     :param json: a JSON object
     :param indent: the number of spaces to indent

-    | Returns a string from a json object using indenting.
+    | Save a json object to a file using indenting.

 ----